-- Reset to factory default settings.
-See Reset to factory default settings on page 56.
+- 1. Reset to factory default settings.
+See .
 After the reset, secure boot guarantees the state of the device. - 2.
 Configure and install the device.

 Create an administrator account

 The first time you log in to your device, you must create an administrator account.